 We very much appreciate your involvement in helping to teach the doctors of the future.

 The doctors responsible for the teaching in the practice are:

 - Dr Ruth Walker (responsible for Year 3 teaching)

 - Dr Vanessa Martin (responsible for Year 5 teaching)

 - Dr Anna Hammond

-Research and teaching are very helpful in ensuring the NHS improves quality of care and ensures new doctors are well qualified.
-It is however your right not to take part in teaching or research if you would rather not do this.
+Teaching is very helpful in ensuring the NHS improves quality of care and ensures new doctors are well qualified.
+It is however your right not to take part in teaching if you would rather not do this.
 Declining will not affect your care in any way.